humblelad/Infinity/README.md

 # Infinity

-A web-based tool designed for System Administrators to efficiently manage and analyze Linux file permissions through a visual interface.
+A Tree-node Dashboard designed for System Administrators to efficiently manage and analyze Linux file permissions through a visual interface.

+Features like Visual File System Navigation, File Permission Management, Automatic detection and mitigation of overly permissive files.
+Check wiki for more info.

 ## Installation
 Follow the steps mentioned in [Wiki Installation](https://github.com/humblelad/Infinity/wiki/2.-Installation) to install Infinity automatically.